 - NEW: Click to create a new blank template.
 This will clear all 99 tiles.
-(It will not delete any files from your computer, nor will it erase any sounds from your FI.)
-You can now drag or send program files from the Program Pane into the Tile Window. - LOAD FROM DIRECTORY: Click to load a previously-saved bank of 99 sounds into the Tile Window ready for editing or for sending to the FI. - DOWNLOAD FROM FI: Click to read the current contents of your FI and display them in the Tile Window. - SAVE: Click to save the bank (i.e. the contents of the Tile Window) to your computer.
+(It will not delete any files from your computer, nor will it erase any sounds from your FI4.)
+You can now drag or send program files from the Program Pane into the Tile Window. - LOAD FROM DIRECTORY: Click to load a previously-saved bank of 99 sounds into the Tile Window ready for editing or for sending to the FI4. - DOWNLOAD FROM FI: Click to read the current contents of your FI4 and display them in the Tile Window.
+(Remember to write parameter edits into the program first!) - SAVE: Click to save the bank (i.e. the contents of the Tile Window) to your computer.
 The bank does not need to have all 99 slots filled in order to be saved.
 After pressing SAVE, a dialogue box will open and you can specify a folder into which you would like to save the program files.
 You can also create a new folder from the dialogue box at the point of saving.
 To create a new folder, press the Make New Folder button, type a name and then press return.
 Then press OK to save the files to the newly-created folder.